eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 We need to know:

 ### [Modular Arithmetic](#modular-arithmetic)
 - Can you read a clock?
 Can you add/subtract two time values?
 In general can you do clock arithmetic?
 This is called Modular arithmetic.
-We know only need to know how to add, subtract, multiply or divide numbers and apply modulus operation (the clock scale).
+We only need to know how to add, subtract, multiply or divide numbers and apply modulus operation (the clock scale).
 - We usually write this mod $p$ to mean modulo $p$, where $p$ is some number.

 ### [Finite Field of order prime p](#finite-field-of-order-prime)

-A finite field of order prime $p$, we denote it by $\mathbb F_p$, is a special set of numbers where you can do all the usual math operations (addition, subtraction, multiplication, and division, except by zero) and still follow the rules of arithmetic.
+A finite field of order prime $p$, we denote it by $\mathbb F_p$, is a special set of numbers, $\{1, 2, 3, \ldots, p-1\}$,  where you can do all the usual math operations (addition, subtraction, multiplication, and division, except by zero) and still follow the rules of arithmetic.

 The "order" of this set is the number of elements it contains, and for a finite field of order prime $p$, this number is a prime number.
 The most common way to create a $\mathbb F_p$ is by taking the set of all integers greathan or equal to $0$ and dividing them by $p$, keeping only the remainders.
 This gives us a set of numbers from $0$ to $p-1$ that can be used for arithmetic operations.
 For example, if $p = 5$, the set would be {0, 1, 2, 3, 4}, and you can add, subtract, multiply, and divide these numbers in a way that follows the rules of arithmetic.
 This set is a finite field of order 5, we denote this by $\mathbb F_5$, because it has exactly 5 elements, and it's a prime number.